neicnordic/puhuri-web/docs/user_guides/organization_and_project_management.md

 ## Applicable to LUMI only

 The following attributes are mandatory to flag for LUMI projects and resources:

-- Project End date<br>
+- <b>Project End date:</b>

-To set the end date for existing project, please open your project in the portal and select on project dasbhoard the tab "Edit" to update the respective fields.
+To set the end date for the existing project, please open your project in the portal and select on the project dashboard the tab "Edit" to update the respective fields.

-- Resoruce usecase type if applicable:
+- <b>Resource use-case type if applicable:<b>

-    - AI-related use (multiple can be selected)
+    * AI-related use (multiple can be selected)
-    - Industrial project
+    * Industrial project
-    - Commercial project
+    * Commercial project
-    - Training project
+    * Training project

 To set those flags for existing projects, please open your project and resource in the portal and select "Options" from the top menu.
 Then, you will see four different flags.
 You can toggle them on and off by clicking "Edit" on the right.
 For the AI, it is necessary to set the exact method(s).